tjbreshears/VBelo/README.md

 ### What about D-III and NAIA teams?
 Sadly, there is not enough resources to collect all of the data needed to include D-III and NAIA.
 (If someone wants to collect that data, they could use this same code, though.)

 Since D-I and D-II teams often play non-conference games against D-III and NAIA opponents, they have a static role in the model (i.e. their elo is always the same.)
-Due to the relative parity of competition of these teams, they share the same elo rating: **1200**. [(Where this number comes from)](calibration/non_tracking_base_elo.py)
+Thanks to volleyball stat nerd Jonathan, the average winning percentage of these teams vs. D-I and D-II programs was used to get their static elo ratings.
+* D-III = 1419
+* NAIA = 1373

-### What is the K value?
+### What about margin of victory?
-32. This will be revisited as more data is collected.
+Currently, sets won/lost are taken into account.
+Eventually, points will be added too.